 - How much experience do you have mediating family law, divorce, or custody cases?
 Experience matters and sometimes you have to pay for it.
 Be willing to pay a little extra for a little more experience.
 Paying more money up front could save you thousands of dollars.
 If you hire an inexperienced mediator, and your case doesn’t settle because of it, you may end up spending thousands in attorney fees.

 - Are you an attorney that has litigated custody, divorce, and family law cases before?
-Custody and divorce attorneys that have actually litigated cases have unique insight into what potential problems can arise for parties after an agreement has been reached.
+Custody and divorce attorneys that have actually litigated cases have a unique insight into what potential problems can arise for parties after an agreement has been reached.
 A mediator that has this kind of experience can help you avoid such problems down the road.

 - How much experience do you have drafting up settlement agreements?
 Mediators that are skilled in drafting up settlement agreements that are detailed and easy to understand are very valuable.
 If your mediator doesn’t have these skills, you may find yourself hiring an attorney to do it for you.